jayshaaw/RExamples/README.md

 # RExamples
-"RExamples covers some of the basic concepts of R.
+RExamples covers some of the basic concepts of R.

 All the topics covered here are part of the book "R for Everyone - Advanced Analytics and Graphics" by Jared P. Lander.